rubensauchelli/platform-template/documentation/database-guide.md

 - `id`: Primary key, auto-generated CUID
 - `userId`: Foreign key referencing the User
 - `templateId`: Foreign key referencing the selected Template
-- `assistantTypeId`: Foreign key referencing the AssistantType
+- `templateTypeId`: Foreign key referencing the TemplateType
 - `createdAt`: Timestamp when the selection was created
 - `updatedAt`: Timestamp when the selection was last updated

 **Relationships**:
 - Many-to-One with `User`: Each selection belongs to a user
 - Many-to-One with `Template`: Each selection references a template
-- Many-to-One with `AssistantType`: Each selection is for a specific assistant type
+- Many-to-One with `TemplateType`: Each selection is for a specific template type

 **Constraints**:
-- Unique constraint on `userId` and `assistantTypeId` to ensure a user can only have one active template per assistant type
+- Unique constraint on `userId` and `templateTypeId` to ensure a user can only have one active template per template type

 ## Enums

 ### OpenAIToolType

-Defines the types of tools available for OpenAI assistants.
+Defines the types of tools available for OpenAI integrations.

 ```prisma
 enum OpenAIToolType {